vijaybalebail/python-fullstack-todolist/setup-dev-environment/setup-dev-environment.md

 * Launch Cloud Shell
 * Download the workshop code and scripts from GitHub
 * Set up an OCI Compartment and install a two nodes OKE cluster
 * Create the ATP database, the user schema and a database table
-* Install GraalVM
 * Create an OCI Registry and Auth key
 * Access OKE from the Cloud Shell